November 11, 2017

 If we need to reschedule due to weather conditions, we’ll post the change on this event post.

 More about the McCabe Park Restoration Project: RCWA is restoring riparian zones of Richland Creek locacted at McCabe Park.
 The restoration will take many projects over several years to be completed.
 Last year we completed three smaller pilot study sites.
-This year we are eradicating and re-planting an acre of riparian zone at McCabe Park, along Richland Creek and next to the Greenway.
+This year we are eradicating and re-planting over an acre of riparian zone at McCabe Park, along Richland Creek, next to the Greenway.
 The area supports many kinds of wildlife, so much care will be taken to minimize disturbance to their homes.
 First, by leaving a section between each project-site untouched initially, as a safe haven, and planting eradicated riparian areas with native species to boost food and habitat value.
 We will be doing an inventory of the native species existing before work begins, and after work is completed, we’ll check for plant survival, discovery of volunteer natives, and evaluate our eradication process.
 Volunters plant native trees for all of our restoration projects.

 riparian – relating to or living or located on the bank of a natural watercourse or sometimes of a lake or other water body.
 Plant communities along the river margins and banks are called riparian vegetation.
 The word riparian is derived from Latin ripa, meaning river bank.
 A riparian zone (area) is the interface between land and a river or stream.
 Riparain zones are unique habitats important in ecology, and for supporting aquatic and fauna ecosystems.